Anduin2017/AnduinOS/Checklist.md

 * Ensure the text `遍角次亮采之门` in gedit is shown correctly.
 * Ensure the text `http://` in gedit is shown correctly.
 * Try installing Motrix and see if it can be shown successfully on the tray.
-* Ensure the conor of the Motrix window is rounded.
+* Ensure the corners of the Motrix window is rounded.
+* Try installing VSCode and ensure it can be opened successfully, and the corners of the window is rounded.
 * Download a H264 video and try to play with `totem` and ensure it can play.
 * Try switching from dark and light theme in the bottom drop down menu.
 And the text should be localized.
 Both GTK and QT apps should be switched.
 * Try pressing `Ctrl + Alt + F6` and ensure it can switch to tty6.
 Message is `AnduinOS`.